ddarylmae/ddarylmae.github.io/_posts/2019-3-6-Hello-TDD.md

 title: TDD-ing stuff
 ---

-I can write tests (I think, or I think I can).
-But I didn't really get the chance to learn TDD and apply it in any of the projects I've worked with so far.

 ### What on earth is TDD?
 TDD is defined as a style of development where code to test the functionality is written first before implementing the function itself. - From someone